-Crossroads For Florida Kids, Inc. is a 501c3 organization created during the summer of 2012 by Rosemary Armstrong, Sandy Weinberg and Allison Singer of Tampa, Florida.
+Crossroads For Florida Kids, Inc. (Crossroads) is a 501(c)(3) non-profit organization created in 2012 by Tampa attorneys Rosemary Armstrong, Sandy Weinberg.

-The trio was surprised to learn of the dearth of legal representation for children in foster care and the deleterious effect it can have on their outcomes.
-They collaborated with Robin Rosenberg, Deputy Director of Florida’s Children First which advocates for kids in state care, and became a part of that organization’s Dependency Recruitment Initiative that provides training and other assistance for pro bono programs.
+The trio was surprised to learn of the dearth of legal representation for children in foster care in Florida, and the deleterious effect it can have on their outcomes.
+They collaborated with Robin Rosenberg, Deputy Director of Florida’s Children First, which advocates for kids in state care, and became a part of that organization’s Dependency Recruitment Initiative that provides training and other assistance for pro bono programs.

-Next, they sought and received support from individual lawyers and bar organizations and sections that led to the founding of the nonprofit and the recruitment of over 40 prospective pro bono attorneys who attended a dependency training on October 22, 2012.
-Training presentations were made by Robin Rosenberg and Jessica Rae, the Florida Bar Trial Lawyers Children’s Legal Services Fellow who is practicing at the Community Law Program in St. Petersburg, Florida
+Next, they sought and received support from individual lawyers and Hillsborough County Bar organizations and sections that led to the founding of Crossroads and the initial recruitment of over 40 prospective pro bono attorneys who attended a dependency training on October 22, 2012.
+Training presentations were made by Robin Rosenberg and Jessica Rae, then the Florida Bar Trial Lawyers Children’s Legal Services Fellow practicing at the Community Law Program in St. Petersburg, Florida.

-Children in foster care in Florida are entitled to the appointment of a guardian ad litem (GAL) who makes recommendations as to what is in the child’s best interest.
+Children in foster care in Florida are entitled to the appointment of a guardian ad litem (GAL) who makes recommendations to the court as to what he/she believes is in the best interest of the child.
 However, approximately 30% of children are not assigned a GAL.
 Moreover, although a GAL can be important to the child, there are times when it is not enough.
-Kids in foster care are a part of a system populated by well meaning, hard working people who are unfortunately tasked with the care of too many vulnerable children.
+Kids in foster care are a part of system populated by well-meaning people who are unfortunately tasked with the care of too many vulnerable children.
 Studies have shown that the abuse or neglect that causes a child to fall under the dependency court’s jurisdiction can also affect his or her likelihood of becoming a crossover child in delinquency.*

-- There are times in the lives of these vulnerable children that problems arise when an attorney’s counseling and advocacy on their behalf is sorely needed.
+There are times in the lives of children in foster care that problems arise when an attorney’s counseling and advocacy on their behalf is sorely needed.
 Crossroads attorneys fight for what their clients want and need, both inside and outside the courtroom.
 We provide an important service to poor children in our community by representing them in their dependency proceedings, as well as assisting their defense counsel in delinquency and criminal proceedings.